-You should replace it before the band is across the entire tread.
+You should replace the tire before the band crosses the entire tread.

 Tires degrade over time, even when they are not being used on the road.
 It is recommended that tires generally be replaced when they are 6 years or older.
 Heat caused by hot climates or frequent high loading conditions can accelerate the aging process.
 You should replace the spare tire when you replace the other road tires due to the aging of the spare tire.
-Regarding the manufacturing week and year is indicated with 4 digit.
+The period in which the tire was manufactured (both week and year) is indicated by a 4-digit number.
 Refer to The tire labeling on page 9-24.